0

 Backups are assumed, not tested

 A backup job marked successful is not the same as a restore.
-For business-critical systems, someone needs to prove data can be recovered.
+For critical systems, someone needs to prove data can be recovered.

 Rules get added during emergencies and never removed.
 Firmware falls behind.
 VPN accounts remain active.
 Logs are ignored until something breaks.